Ganburu/Cyber-Portfolio/README.md

 ![image](https://github.com/user-attachments/assets/73283589-b588-4610-b013-7d41b8dbc7ad)

 Back in Tines.
 Added send email to my story.
 Made an account on public.sqrx.com to get a disposable email.
 Copied the disposable email.
-Pasted it in Reciepients section under list in Tines.
+Pasted it in Reciepients section under "reply to" in Tines.

 ![image](https://github.com/user-attachments/assets/be94bd18-a38f-4f73-807c-6c41d90d9ff9)